slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

 ---
-title: A simple shell from scratch in C
+title: Writing a shell in C from scratch
 categories: [Science]
 ---

 # Introduction

-I wrote a simple shell in C. These entry is simply a more elaborated version of my own notes while writing the code, accompanied by the code itself.
-It could assist people trying to learn about syscalls and low-level programming, particularly those interested in shell development and the manner in which the `pipe` and `fork` calls can be handled in recursive schemes (binary trees).
+Writing a shell is an excellent way to learn about syscalls, standard input/output streams, and recursive parsing of bytestreams.
+The shell explained in this entry provides limited functionality.
+It is capable of program execution, sequenced command execution, and piping.
+The most interesting aspect of the shell is the handling of the `pipe` and `fork` syscalls within a recursive scheme (binary trees).

 # Basics